-Most people can kick a football - some can do a kick-up or two - but Arnaud “Séan” Garnier possess the skills to make a football dance.
-The freestyle soccer star hails from Sens in France, and began his football career like most – on the pitch.
+Most people can kick a football - some can do a kick-up or two - but Arnaud “Séan” Garnier possesses the skills to make a football dance.
+The freestyle football star hails from Sens in France, and began his football career like most – on the pitch.
 Unfortunately, a string of injuries eventually forced Séan to abandon his dream of a career as a professional footballer.
-But all was not lost – he began to study as a football instructor in Paris, and in 2006 discovered a new passion that combined break dancing and football; the urban art of freestyle football.
+But all was not lost – he began to study as a football instructor in Paris, and in 2006 discovered a new passion that combined breakdancing and football: the urban art of freestyle football.

 Séan’s style is more than ball tricks – he’s combined music, breakdance and basketball in his many winning routines, ousting the likes of respected Japanese freestyler Yosuke Yokota and his trademark somersaults.
-With a host of French Championship and podium finishes under his belt, Séan strives to develop the creativity of freestyle soccer, pushing boundaries together with his team, Street Style Society.
+With a host of French Championships and podium finishes under his belt, Séan strives to develop the creativity of freestyle football, pushing boundaries together with his team, Street Style Society.